Today let's bust some project management myths so that you can start a project with a good mindset and ultimately get things done better!

 It's always great to be knowledgeable in a wide range of areas on top of your specialization.
 But when circumstances seem to require you to perform tasks as a web designer, an accountant, or a copywriter, then you might lose focus on being a good project manager while poorly performing as a professional wearing a different hat.
 As a rule of thumb, you can try wearing multiple hats, but they won't automatically match your everyday work attire.
 Unless you are also trained and competent in the field, it is best to focus on being an excellent project manager and just let experts do their thing in their respective domains.
 Of course, this advice does not refer to empathy.
 If wearing different hats means stepping into other people's shoes and intuiting how they would feel in different scenarios, then go ahead, and wear every hat you find.

 14. Project management is non-stop paperwork

-This perception somewhat echoes realities from the early days of project management where practitioners could not be parted from their beloved notebook and pen.
+This perception somewhat echoes realities from the early days of project management, where practitioners could not be parted from their beloved notebooks and pen.
 Much has happened since then.
 For one thing, collaboration, productivity, and project management technologies have dramatically altered the terrain, freeing project managers from tedious tasks such as writing emails, recording meeting minutes, and preparing product/project documentation.
-Today, it is not uncommon for project managers to reward their team with occasional parties (especially upon successful project completions) or participate in gamified interactions to motivate their people.
-While many project managers still carry their notebook and pens, most use them to play around with creative ideas, prepare game plans, and formulate strategies for achieving success faster, smarter, and with more stakeholder impact.
+Today, it is not uncommon for project managers to reward their teams with occasional parties (especially upon successful project completions) or participate in gamified interactions to motivate their people.
+While many project managers still carry their notebooks and pens, most use them to play around with creative ideas, prepare game plans, and formulate strategies for achieving success faster, smarter, and with more stakeholder impact.

 15. You only need one project management method